 Intricate Bay Lodge, found on the banks of the Iliamna Lake in the Bristol Bay area of Alaska, has created a program designed to provide an intimate experience in one of the most productive fisheries.
 The lodge is located on the Copper and Gibraltar rivers offering easy access to nearby fishing.
 And with a floatplane, guests can take easy flights to fish other world-class waters.
 Not only just a floatplane, but the lodge also owns jet boats and rafts for further explore the rivers.
 The home waters of Intricate Bay see annual salmon runs that are unprecedented anywhere else in the world.
 After the salmon runs, rainbow trout, arctic char, and dolly varden make their way into the rivers.
 Intricate Bay prides itself in developing programs catering to individual angler’s needs.

-The best way Canada fishing can be described is: variety.
+The best way fishing in Canada can be described is: variety.
 Canada is home to legendary steelhead waters in British Columbia; rivers chocked full of trout in Alberta and lakes full of pike in Saskatchewan.
 For beginner anglers, the rivers of British Columbia and Alberta are home to healthy numbers of trout, a diversity of species, and consistent dry fly fishing with incredible hatches.
 Breathtaking views surround anglers, and with almost a total lack of crowds, the fisheries of Western Canada are some of the best in the world.
-Contact Shaun Lawson with any questions about planning a Canada trip.
-He’s spent significant time exploring all the lodges and fisheries that Yellow Dog offers in Canada.

 Miminiska Lodge is located 235 miles north of Thunder Bay, Ontario.
 Access to the remote lodge is by floatplane or private jet only.
 Sitting near the Albany River in the Arctic watershed, anglers can enjoy a virtually private experience on Miminiska Lake where giant brook trout, northern pike, and walleye all call home.
 The world-class lodge offers a luxury wilderness experience unlike many other places on earth, and both beginners and families will be left wanting to return in subsequent years.